Kaan-efsen/Kaan-efsen/README.md

-- 👋 Hi, I’m @Efsen I work as a front-end developer at @Ideasoft for one year.
+- 👋 Hi, I’m Kaan EFSEN.
+I work as a front-end developer at @Ideasoft for one year.
 And every day, I try to improve myself.
 Nowadays, I am trying to have proficiency in modern languages.
 I learn React.js and will be releasing projects soon.
 We generally work with HTML, CSS, and JavaScript languages ın my company.
 - 👀 I’m interested in Frontend development
 - 🌱 I’m currently learning JavaScript